 12. Stir the sauce well when you're done to even out the lumps and incorporate the tangy, liquid-y parts.
 Then you're read to jar it up:

-This made 2 half pints and almost a full quart.
+This made two half-pints and almost a full quart.
 Half pints are obviously a more reasonable size, but we don't have many and I was tired, so I figured we'd keep the big one as the "refill" size in the back for when our little serving jars are empty.

 I am keeping these in the fridge, but I guess you could can them in a hot water bath if you wanted to.
 I'm not a food safety expert, so don't listen to me.
 If I had to guess, I think I would follow the directions for canning sauerkraut, since neither cabbage nor peppers are naturally acidic foods, but have been fermented.
 I take zero responsibility for your botulism if that doesn't work, though.